Our Team

 MedStar Georgetown University-Washington Hospital Center

 Dr. Bradshaw is a postdoctoral research fellow in cardiac surgery at the Johns Hopkins School of Medicine.
 She earned a bachelor’s degree in biology and psychology from Ouachita Baptist University and obtained a medical doctorate from the University of Arkansas for Medical Sciences.
-She completed three years of general surgery residency at MedStar Health Georgetown University Hospital and Washington Hospital Center prior to starting a two-year fellowship in the lab.
+She completed three years of general surgery residency at MedStar Health Georgetown University Hospital and Washington Hospital Center prior to starting a three-year fellowship in the lab.
 Her primary research focus is on optimizing strategies for myocardial protection and gaining an improved understanding of myocardial injury after cardiac surgery.
 She is pursuing a career as a cardiac surgeon-scientist.

 See a list of her publications.